-Health-related quality of life was assessed using the EORTC QLQ-C30 questionnaire and operationalised as the time to first deterioration by \geq 10 points.
+Health-related quality of life was assessed using the EORTC QLQ-C30 questionnaire and operationalised as the time to first deterioration by $\geq$ 10 points.

-In the functional scales, there was no statistically significant difference between the treatment groups for each of the endpoints "Global health status", "Role functioning", "Emotional functioning" and "Cognitive functioning".
+There was no statistically significant difference between the treatment groups for the endpoints "Global health status", "Role functioning", "Emotional functioning" and "Cognitive functioning".

-There were no statistically significant differences between the treatment groups for the endpoints "Physical functioning" and "Social functioning".
+For the endpoint "Physical functioning", there was no statistically significant difference between the treatment groups.
 However, there was an effect modification due to the age characteristic.
-Compared to the appropriate comparator therapy, pembrolizumab + enfortumab vedotin showed a statistically significant advantage ("Physical functioning") or no statistically significant difference ("Social functioning") for patients < 65 years of age, while there was no statistically significant difference ("Physical functioning") or a statistically significant disadvantage ("Social functioning") for patients \geq 65 years of age.
+There was a statistically significant difference to the advantage of enfortumab vedotin + pembrolizumab for patients < 65 years of age, while there was no statistically significant difference for patients $\geq$ 65 years of age.